Questions & Answers

 We are proposing to except “take” of monarchs in the breeding and migratory areas that may result from actions that affect milkweed or nectar plants, as long as activities do not result in conversion of native or naturalized habitat.
 This exception is intended to encourage widespread maintenance of milkweed and widespread adoption of voluntary milkweed restoration.
 This unique approach is tailored for the monarch butterfly due to the species’ extraordinary ability to opportunistically use habitat that is found across the contiguous United States, Puerto Rico and the U.S. Virgin Islands.
 Our goal is to substantially increase breeding and migratory habitat through voluntary efforts.
 We expect localized removal of milkweed and nectar plants will be outweighed by an overall addition of these resources across the landscape, making broadscale public support for monarch conservation vitally important.

-By allowing habitat management activities like maintaining, removing or establishing milkweed, we are incentivizing the creation of new monarch habitat and disincentivizing the destruction of existing monarch habitat.
+By allowing take from habitat management activities like mowing, haying, and prescribed fire, we are incentivizing the creation of new monarch habitat and disincentivizing the destruction of existing monarch habitat.
 We believe that voluntary efforts will be most effective in promoting and maintaining public support for monarch conservation while meeting the objective of increasing milkweed and nectar plants for monarch butterflies.
+The goal of these exceptions is to encourage landowners to add and maintain monarch habitat across the country because voluntary efforts will be the key to monarch conservation.
+We believe that any localized removal of habitat will be outweighed by the overall addition of milkweed and nectar plants across the landscape.

 • Habitat restoration and management activities to sustain monarch butterfly habitat